plexdrive/plexdrive/README.md

 ```
 Usage of ./plexdrive mount:
   --cache-file string
-    	Path the the cache file (default "~/.plexdrive/cache.bolt")
+    	Path of the cache file (default "~/.plexdrive/cache.bolt")
   --chunk-check-threads int
     	The number of threads to use for checking chunk existence (default 2)
   --chunk-load-ahead int